EVENT | DISCUSSION

 Ernesto Castro is one of Spain’s most promising millennial philosophers, sparking questions on our youth, our world, and its existential concerns.
 Castro finds meaning in the most recondite spaces, from trap music to the unaddressed postmodern philosophical tendencies within the Iberian Peninsula.
-In this conversation, we will touch upon ‘Hispanidad.’
+In this conversation, we touched upon ‘Hispanidad.’
 What does Hispanic heritage and the complicity of a ‘shared’ culture and/or language mean?
-We will also explore philosophy’s role in our current world: Is philosophy still alive and for whom?
+We also explored philosophy’s role in our current world: Is philosophy still alive and for whom?
 Is being young a state of mind?
 Above all, Castro thinks against the flow, bringing together diverse philosophical trends - ancient, modern and beyond - to better navigate our times.

 Ernesto Castro (Madrid, 1990) has taught Philosophy classes at the Complutense University of Madrid and the University of Zaragoza.
 Hi publications include Against postmodernity (Alpha Decay, 2011), Un palo al agua: Essays on aesthetics (Micromegas, 2016), Trap: Millennial Philosophy for crisis in Spain (Errata Naturae, 2019), Postcontinental Realism: Ontology and epistemology for the 21st century (Materia Oscura, 2020) and Ethics, aesthetics and politica: Essays (and mistakes) of a metaindignant (Arpa, 2020).
 His poems have been included in the anthology They were twenty years and crazy (La Bella Varsovia, 2011).
 Professor Castro has a YouTube channel with more than 65.000 subscribers where he uploads videos of his classes, conferences and interviews.